-How Can You Ensure Your Crypto Assets Pass To Loved Ones?
+How Can You Ensure Your Cryptocurrency Assets Pass To Loved Ones?

 To ensure you pass these assets to loved ones, it is important to create a plan.
 Here are some considerations for ensuring your crypto assets will not vanish or be stolen and their value will pass along to your loved ones.

 - Identify a person who is responsible for transferring these assets from your control to your beneficiaries upon death.
 It is important that this person is educated to understand these assets and what the person needs to do to secure these assets.